Skip to content

 • It is not a workflow IDE or no-code tool.

-Wakeplane v0.2.0-beta.1 has no authentication, no RBAC, no UI, and no distributed coordination.
+Wakeplane supports single-operator bearer auth for /v1/... and serves a local operator console at /console/, but it has no RBAC, no multi-tenancy, and no distributed coordination.
 See Security for binding guidance.